 Getting free TV with a television antenna

 If you don't want or need the extra programming provided by cable or satellite TV -- or you just don't want to spend $100 a month or more for these services -- you can still find lots to watch.
-All you need is a TV with a digital tuner, or an older TV with a digital converter box, and a TV antenna.
-If you have an HDTV with a digital tuner, you can also access high-definition programming from networks and local broadcasters at the highest possible quality.
-The digital broadcasting system also makes it possible for local broadcasters to add extra digital channels to their main channel, and many offer new public-interest or niche programming that you can pull in for free.
+All you need is a TV with a digital tuner and a TV antenna.
+That will give you access to high-definition programming at the highest possible quality.
+The digital broadcasting system also makes it possible for local broadcasters to add extra digital channels to their main channel, and many offer content such as vintage movies and TV shows, children's shows, foreign language channels, and public-interest programs that you can pull in for free.

 However, there's a caveat.
-Because of the nature of HDTV and other digital TV signals, receiving them with a television antenna is more of a challenge than with the old analog system.
+Because of the nature of digital TV signals and the frequencies many digital stations now use, receiving them with a television antenna is more of a challenge than with the old analog system.
 Tall buildings, hills and other obstructions create lots of complications.
-In addition, the signals don't cover as wide an area as the old analog ones did.
+In addition, the signals might not cover as wide an area as the old analog ones did.
 All of that means you might need to pay special attention to your HDTV antenna to get the best over-the-air digital TV.

 In stores, you'll see many television antennas being promoted as designed for HDTV, but in reality you don't need a special HDTV antenna design to receive digital signals.
 In fact, in most cases, the best antennas are those based on the same designs used for decades for analog TV reception.
 If you already have a good antenna with which you received analog TV, it might be all you need.